 Edward David Anderson is an American songwriter and rock & roll veteran who spent his formative years fronting the revered Midwest band, Backyard Tire Fire.
 Known for infectious melodies and memorable messages he penned 8 albums for the band and played countless shows across the US and Canada.

-His 2014 debut, Lies & Wishes (produced by Steve Berlin of Los Lobos) was lauded "a superb solo effort” by No Depression while David Dye (NPR World Cafe) praised Lower Alabama: The Loxley Sessions as "a wonderfully soulful record."
+His 2014 debut, Lies & Wishes (produced by Steve Berlin of Los Lobos) was lauded "a superb solo effort” by No Depression while David Dye (NPR World Cafe) praised his follow up Lower Alabama: The Loxley Sessions as "a wonderfully soulful record."

 "The story of my life's written on my skin," sings Edward David Anderson on the devilishly sardonic “Bad Tattoos” from his soon to be released Chasing Butterflies (Black Dirt Records - Oct.
 19, 2018).
 The song, like the artist, is brutally honest and has a worn feel; like it's coming from someone that has been around and put in the miles.
 "I don't think I could have written these tunes when I was 25," Anderson explains.
 "Everything I've done, the people I've met, all the places I've been, have brought me to this moment."